kaare85-eng/liu-entropy-bound-certificate/README.md

 ```

 for Frankl’s union-closed sets conjecture.
 This constant was obtained
 conditionally by Liu (2023, arXiv:2306.08824).
-Our proof replaces
-Liu’s numerical optimizer-structure hypothesis with a direct certified
-proof of the underlying entropy inequality.
+Rather than proving Liu's PSD and optimizer-structure hypotheses in their original form, the proof bypasses them by proving directly the bivariate entropy inequality needed for the 0.382709... bound.

 ## Repository structure